We enjoy playing alliteration games with our grandchildren during the rides back and froth between our

-Alliteration Game #1
+Alliteration Games #1

-“I am going on a trip” is a fun literacy game that helps to reinforce the literary device, alliteration, by focusing on the initial sounds.
+“I am going on a trip†is one of several fun alliteration games that help to reinforce the literary device, alliteration, by focusing on the initial sounds.
 It also helps reinforce memory skills.
+Follow these steps to play the “I am going on a trip†game:

 - Have one person start by saying (or perhaps singing) that they are going on a trip to a particular place.
-They will take with them some object that starts with the same letter as the place.Example for the letter P:I am going to Paris and I am taking a poodle.
+They will take with them some object that starts with the same letter as the place.Example for the letter P: I am going to Paris and I am taking a poodle.

 - Have the other players take turns adding to the list of objects being taken by thinking of something else that starts with that letter.
 Example continued: I am going to Paris and I am taking a poodle and a pen.